 There is a great deal of overt and implied criticism of traditional Christianity in the Course, and almost all of it revolves around the issue of the character of God.
 The Course’s main objection to traditional Christianity is that, although it portrays a God of love, it also depicts a God Who punishes and excludes, and Who should thus be feared.
 For example:

-If the crucifixion is seen from an upside-down point of view, it does appear as if God permitted and even encouraged one of His Sons to suffer because he was good.
-This particularly unfortunate interpretation, which arose out of projection, has led many people to be bitterly afraid of God.
-Such anti-religious concepts enter into many religions.
-Yet the real Christian should pause and ask, “How could this be?”…Can you believe our Father really thinks this way?57
+If the crucifixion is seen from an upside-down point of view, it certainly does appear as if God permitted and even encouraged one of His Sons to suffer because he was good.
+Many very devoted ministers preach this every day.
+This particularly unfortunate interpretation, which actually arose out of the combined projection of a large number of my own would-be followers, has led many people to be bitterly afraid of God.
+This particularly anti-religious concept happens to enter into many religions, and this is neither by chance nor coincidence.
+The real Christian would have to pause and ask, “How could this be?”…Can you believe that the Father really thinks this way?[lvii]

 It seems, then, that the Jesus of the Course criticizes Christianity for the same reason that Jesus of Nazareth took issue with first-century Judaism: because of the emphasis on a God who punishes.